Who is Online

 Posterity

-Notwithstanding the absence of a soul we all go on into the future in the same way the music persists when the piano roll is in its box, by the mark we leave in the arrangement of the future; because the future is exquisitely sensitive to the past.
+Notwithstanding the absence of a soul, we all go on into the future (and perhaps eternity) by the mark we each leave in the arrangement of the present; because the future is exquisitely sensitive to the past and to the present.

-Every day each of us changes the future in many subtle ways and everyone leaves their mark.
+Every day each of us changes the future in many subtle ways and everyone (perhaps every living thing) leaves their mark.

 Consider first the mighty.
 What might have happened if Alexander the Great, Napoleon or Hitler had not been born?
 History would obviously be quite different.